Edgell Rickword: Early life

-He was born in Colchester, Essex, where he attended the local grammar school.
-He served as an officer in the British Army in World War I, having joined the Artists' Rifles in 1916, being awarded a Military Cross.
+Rickword was born in Colchester, Essex, the fifth and last child of George Rickword, borough librarian, and his wife Mabel, née Prosser.
+After a dame school, he attended the local grammar school.
+He served in the British Army in World War I, having joined the Artists' Rifles in 1916, before being commissioned as a temporary second lieutenant in the Royal Berkshire Regiment in October 1917.
+Almost exactly a year later, he was awarded the Military Cross (MC), the citation for which reads:

 He was a published war poet, and collected his early verse in Behind the Eyes (1921).

 On 4 January 1919, Rickword developed an illness that was diagnosed as a "general vascular invasion which had resulted in general septicaemia".
 His left eye was so badly infected that they thought it necessary to remove it to prevent the infection from spreading to the other eye.

-He went up to the University of Oxford in 1919, staying only four terms reading French literature, and leaving when he married.
-Literary friends from this period included mainly other ex-soldiers: Anthony Bertram, Edmund Blunden, Vivian de Sola Pinto, A. E. Coppard, Louis Golding, Robert Graves, L. P. Hartley, and Alan Porter.
-His work appeared in the Oxford Poetry 1921 anthology, with Blunden, Golding, Porter, Graves, Richard Hughes, and Frank Prewett.
+He went up to Pembroke College, Oxford in 1919, staying only four terms reading French literature, and leaving when he married.
+Literary friends from this period included mainly other ex-soldiers: Anthony Bertram, Edmund Blunden, Vivian de Sola Pinto, A. E. Coppard, Louis Golding, Robert Graves, L. P. Hartley and Alan Porter.
+His work appeared in the Oxford Poetry 1921 anthology, with Blunden, Golding, Porter, Graves, Richard Hughes and Frank Prewett.

 Critic

 He then took up literary work in London.
-He reviewed for the Times Literary Supplement, which led to his celebrated review of T. S. Eliot's The Waste Land.
+He reviewed for The Times Literary Supplement, which led to a celebrated review of T. S. Eliot's The Waste Land.
 J. C. Squire published him in the London Mercury, and Desmond MacCarthy as literary editor of the New Statesman gave him work.

 He started the Calendar of Modern Letters literary review, now highly regarded, in March 1925.
 It lasted until July 1927, assisted by Douglas Garman and then Bertram Higgins, and contributions from his cousin C. H. Rickword.
 The Scrutinies books of collected pieces from it were a succes d'estime; the purpose of the publication was a mass killing of the sacred cows of Edwardian literature (G. K. Chesterton, John Galsworthy, John Masefield, George Bernard Shaw, H. G. Wells).
 Its undoubted influence as a precursor of later criticism was very marked in the early days of Scrutiny, the magazine founded a few years later by F. R. Leavis and Q. D. Leavis.
 Rickword also wrote for that publication.